-In the flow solver, a finite volume method based on the pressure-based segregated algorithm of semi-implicit method for pressure linked equations (SIMPLE) is used to compute the incompressible laminar flow [30].
-A least squares cell-based approach is adopted in the computation of gradients.
+In the flow solver, a finite volume method based on the pressurebased segregated algorithm of semi-implicit method for pressure linked equations (SIMPLE) is used.40 A least squares cell-based approach is adopted in the computation of gradients.
 A second-order upwind scheme is used in the spatial discretization of the momentum equations.
 The time marching approach is implemented with an implicit scheme.
+The threshold value of residuals for justifying convergence per time step is set to 1×10^{-6} .

-The structure solver utilizes the finite element method (FEM) [31].
-The approximation of the discretized governing equations in a weak form is derived on the basis of the Galerkin method of weighted residuals [32].
-The element approximation chooses the same formulations for the weighting and element shape functions.
-The Gaussian integration method is used to calculate integrals [33].
-Dynamic simulation is performed since the splitter-plate structure is subjected to transient dynamic loads from the flow.
+The structure solver utilizes the finite element method (FEM).41 The approximation of the discretized governing equations in a weak form is derived on the basis of the Galerkin method of weighted residuals.42 The element approximation chooses the same formulations for the weighting and element shape functions.
+The Gaussian integration method is used to calculate integrals.43 Dynamic simulation is performed since the splitter-plate structure is subjected to transient dynamic loads from the flow.

-3.3 Numerical setup
+C. Numerical setup

-The two-dimensional computational domains of the fluid and structure are sketched in Fig. 2.
-The domain dimensions and layout are defined in reference to the studies by Ramm and Wall [34] and Bazilevs et al. [35] The inlet is positioned for 4.5 from the square cylinder, the side boundaries for 5.5, and the outlet for 14.
-To monitor the flow field, three probes such as P1, P2 and P3 are positioned at (x, y) = (0.5, 0.5), (8, 0)and (0.5, 0.8).
+The computational domains of the fluid and structure are sketched in Fig. 2.
+The domain dimensions and layout are defined in reference to the studies by Ramm and Wall44 and Bazilevs et al.45 The lengths are normalized based on the square cylinder width D. The inlet is positioned for 4.5 from the square cylinder, the side boundaries for 5.5, and the outlet for 14.
+To monitor the flow field, three probes such as S1, S2, and S3 are positioned at (x, y) = (0.5, 0.5), (8, 0), and (0.5, 0.8), respectively.

-In the flow simulation, the boundary condition (BC) of velocity inlet is set at the inlet of the flow domain, The symmetry BC is set at the side boundaries, and the pressure outlet at the outlet.
-The under-relaxation factors for the pressure and momentum in the segregated flow solver are set to 0.3 and 0.7.
-In the structure domain,
+In the flow simulation, the boundary condition (BC) of the velocity inlet is set at the inlet of the flow domain, the symmetry BC is set at the side boundaries, and the pressure outlet at the outlet.
+The underrelaxation factors for the pressure and momentum in the segregated flow solver are set to 0.3 and 0.7, respectively.
+In the structure domain, the time-varying rotation, which is predefined in Eq.
+(1), is set at the center of the joint surface between the square cylinder and the splitter plate.

-Fig. 2 Schematic of the fluid and structure computational domains.
-The dimensions are normalized based on the square cylinder width D. The triangles mark out the probe positions such as S1, S2 and S3 for monitoring flow variables.
+FIG. 2.
+Schematic of the fluid and structure computational domains.
+The dimensions are normalized based on the square cylinder width D. The triangles mark out the probe positions such as S1, S2, and S3 for monitoring flow variables.